 Whilst many fire services have both physical fitness and physical health monitoring and support programmes, few, if any recognise the need for mental health services, especially in a preventative mental health approach.
-There is no question that the fire services is an extremely demanding occupational environment to work in and the work is physically and emotionally challenging.
+Fire services is an extremely demanding occupational environment to work in.
 The many situations that fire services personnel are confronted with often involve death, injuries, human suffering and loss that test the emotional resources of personnel.
 A significant percentage of staff in many fire services develop psychological disorders such as critical incident stress, post-traumatic stress disorder, depression, anxiety disorders, substance abuse often resulting in the break-up of intimate relationships (American Psychiatric Association, 2000).
-This is exacerbated by an entrenched culture of being tough and not needing help which pervades the fire services.
+This is exacerbated by an entrenched culture of being tough and not needing help that pervades the fire services.
 It is therefore critical that going forward, mental health support programmes needs to be put in place and must focus on preventative psychosocial interventions aimed at empowering the personnel to deal with the stressors inherent in the working environment.
 In essence, this White Paper seeks to make it obligatory for fire services to implement and maintain employee wellness programmes that will address the mental health needs of fire services staff in a professional manner.
 Various strategies to give effect to this must be explored and benchmarking must be undertaken to understand how other related sectors deal with these challenges.

-7.12 Annual reports
+7.14 Annual reports